 Will my areola stretch after breast augmentation?

-Your areola may increase in size a bit, but will not be dramatically larger after your breast augmentation procedure.
+Your areola may increase in size a bit, but will not be dramatically larger after your implant procedure.

 Additional resources about breast augmentation surgery